Nathan Hirayama and Miranda Ayim: Canadian flag bearers at the Tokyo Games

 Live concert on Friday

-The opening ceremony, hosted by Marie-José Turcotte and Céline Gallebeau, will be broadcast live on Friday, starting at 6:30 a.m.
-(EST), on the web (ici.radio-canada.ca/jeux-olympiques) and on TV. .
-From Radio Canada.
+The opening ceremony, hosted by Marie-José Turcotte and Celine Gallebo, will be broadcast live on Friday, starting at 6:30 a.m.
+(EST), on the web (ici.radio-canada.ca/jeux-olympiques) and on Radio Canada Television.

 Online, the ceremony will also be broadcast in Quebec Sign Language (LSQ), described in the video, with captions and eight indigenous languages.